Alternative and Complementary Therapies for MS

-How Can I Tell Which Therapies Are Worth Taking for Multiple Sclerosis?
+How Can I Tell Which Therapies Are Worth Taking?

-Alternative therapy can be helpful in many cases of multiple sclerosis, but some treatments can be ineffective, costly, and even dangerous.
-The best way to evaluate your options is to become educated.
-Ask yourself the following questions:
+Alternative therapy can be helpful in many cases, but some treatments don’t work and can be costly and even dangerous.
+The best way to stay safe is to learn about a product before you use it.
+Good things to find out:

 - What is the treatment?